BC-US--Bill Cosby,ADVISORY, US | Taiwan News

 BILL COSBY

 PHILADELPHIA — More than a decade after Bill Cosby invited a college basketball manager to his home to discuss her career, the 79-year-old TV legend goes on trial in a sexual assault case that is sure to define his legacy.
 By Maryclaire Dale.
-UPCOMING: 650 words by 2 a.m., updating from 9:30 a.m. hearing, then 800 words by 5 p.m., photos, video.
+SENT: 650 words.
+UPCOMING: Updates from 9:30 a.m. hearing, then 800 words by 5 p.m., photos, video.

 — BILL COSBY-THE LATEST: Running trial updates when there are breaks in the proceedings.